 India has an exhaustive history of communal tension between Hindus and Muslims.
 Thousands of people have lost their lives due to communalism, right from partition to Gujarat 2002.

-Scholars over the years have studied communal violence and listed various reasons for it, ranging from systematic orchestration by state to fear of the other community taking over economically or numerically.
+Scholars over the years have studied communal violence and listed various reasons for it, ranging from systematic orchestration by a state to fear of the other community taking over economically or numerically.

 In addition to this bill, we can add sections that not only try to prevent communal violence but aim at removing communal tensions from its roots or in other words promote harmony.

-To establish personal bonds the State Authority for Communal Harmony, Justice and Prevention, mentioned in the bill, can appoint a person at the city level who looks after formation of Mohalla Samooh.
+To establish personal bonds the State Authority for Communal Harmony, Justice and Prevention, mentioned in the bill, can appoint a person at the city level who looks after the formation of Mohalla Samooh.

 This body can be formed of 200-300 households in a neighbourhood.
 It can consist of 20-30 members who keep changing every year.
 It should be representative of all the caste and religions present in its region.